swapnull-in/swapnull-in/README.md

 ### Hello!
 I'm Swapnil Godambe 👋

-I'm an Engineering Manager, Entrepreneur based in Mumbai, IN specializing in building exceptional, high-quality mobile applications & software platforms.
+I'm an Engineering Manager based in Mumbai, IN specializing in building exceptional, high-quality mobile applications & software platforms.

 Here are a few technologies I've been working with recently:
 - Android